Stem cells: What they are and what they do

-A stem cell line is a group of cells that all descend from a single original stem cell and is grown in a lab.
+A stem cell line is a group of cells that all descend from a single original stem cell and are grown in a lab.
 Cells in a stem cell line keep growing but don't differentiate into specialized cells.
 Ideally, they remain free of genetic defects and continue to create more stem cells.
 Clusters of cells can be taken from a stem cell line and frozen for storage or shared with other researchers.

-What is stem cell therapy (regenerative medicine), and how does it work?
+What is stem cell therapy (regenerative medicine) and how does it work?

 Researchers grow stem cells in a lab.
 These stem cells are manipulated to specialize into specific types of cells, such as heart muscle cells, blood cells or nerve cells.

 The specialized cells can then be implanted into a person.
 For example, if the person has heart disease, the cells could be injected into the heart muscle.
-The healthy transplanted heart cells could then contribute to repairing defective heart muscle.
+The healthy transplanted heart muscle cells could then contribute to repairing the injured heart muscle.